 I also posted a question on reddit asking why people may have given up on a particular language-learning method.
 Most people said because it became too “boring” or “tedious."
 This research provided insight that the app should be fun and enjoyable to use.

-I synthesized my findings in an affinity map to see patterns in the data.
-This also really helped me empathize with the users.
+I synthesized my research findings in an affinity map to see patterns in the data.
+This served as a place to organize and digest all my findings.
+The act of writing out responses and quotes also helped me empathize with the users.

 I then created a journey map to visualize the pains encountered throughout a language-learning session.